This course is open for applications.

 You'll study:

-Plus three optional modules from:
+Plus two optional modules from:

 If you study on the four year (sandwich) course, you'll spend a year away from the University on a work or study placement after year two.